 Piano Showcase presented by Pianist Magazine and Schott Music

 I’ve written on many occasions about the positive practical and psychological benefits from regular performance practice.
-Nothing can prepare a pianist for the feeling of stepping out in public, having to think under pressure and play a piece from beginning to end with few errors, stumbles or hesitations.
-Feeling terrified is totally normal, but the elation of sweeping aside…
+Nothing can prepare a pianist for the feeling of stepping out in public.
+A pianist must think under pressure and play a piece from beginning to end.
+It should be performed with few errors, stumbles, or hesitations.
+Feeling terrified is normal.
+However,…

 Variations for Judith: Contemporary Piano Music

 This set of Contemporary pieces was a fascinating recent discovery.
 Entitled Variations for Judith for Piano, 11 short reflections on “Bist du bei mir” by G H Stölzel arranged by J S Bach.
-The collection was the brainchild of British composer Diana Burrell, who wanted to present a very special leaving gift to Judith Serota…
+The collection was the brainchild of British composer Diana Burrell.
+She wanted to present a very special leaving gift to Judith Serota….

-Over the past week, I’ve been staying in Edinburgh with a friend who is an excellent amateur pianist.
-She has attended many piano courses and masterclasses recently both as a participant and observer, and she has subsequently made some interesting comments about the differences between amateur and professional players.
-So this got me thinking; how…
+This week I’ve been staying in Edinburgh with a friend who is an excellent amateur pianist.
+She has attended many piano courses and masterclasses, both as a participant and observer.
+This led to some interesting discussions and observations about the differences between students and professional players.
+How can students learn to be more professional in…